Vifor-class destroyer explained

 Soviet service

-Both Romanian ships were surrendered to the Soviets in August 1944, on the capitulation of Romania, and were incorporated into the Black Sea Fleet as Lovkiy (Ловкий, ex-Mărăști) and Lyogkiy (Лёгкий, ex-Mărășești) but were returned to Romania in October 1945.
+Both Romanian ships surrendered to the Soviets in August 1944 upon the capitulation of Romania and were incorporated into the Soviet Black Sea Fleet as Lovkiy (Ловкий, ex-Mărăști) and Lyogkiy (Лёгкий, ex-Mărășești).
+The Soviets returned them to Romania in October 1945.

 Ships